nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: UC02 - Add a record**

+**Precondition:** Patient List View is displayed <br>
 **MSS**

-1. User <u>requests to list patients (UC05)</u>
-2. User <u>requests to display record list of specific patient (UC06)</u>
+1. User <u>requests to display record list of specific patient (UC06)</u>
-3. User requests to add record with given fields into to the patient.
+2. User requests to add record with given fields into to the patient.
-4. OmniHealth adds a record with given fields to the record list of the patient.
+3. OmniHealth adds a record with given fields to the record list of the patient.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The given input fields are invalid.

-    * 3a1.
+    * 2a1.
 OmniHealth shows an error message.

       Use case resumes at step 2.

 **Use case: UC03 - Delete a patient**

-**Precondition: Addressbook is displayed**
+**Precondition: Patient List View is displayed** <br>
 **MSS**

 1. User requests to delete a specific patient in the list